Jolly George Varghese & Anr. v. The Bank of Cochin

 1. Whether it is a fair procedure to deprive a person of his liberty because he has not discharged his contractual liability?

-2. Should under the given circumstances the personal freedom of the appellant can be held in ransom until repayment of the debt, and if S. 51 read with O. 21, r.
+2. Whether under the given circumstances the personal freedom of the appellant can be held in ransom until repayment of the debt, and if S. 51 read with O. 21, r.
 37, C.P.C. does warrant such a step?

 The court’s judgment can be read in the following parts pertaining separately to each issue raised: